Documentation

 • For a weighted network, each source-to-target relationship should be on a separate line.
 While it is possible that two or more source-to-target relationships would have the same exact weight value, it is not recommended to use the shorthand of listing multiple target nodes on the same row.

-• GRNsight will automatically detect a SIF file representing a weighted network when it finds numerical values as the relationship type.
+• GRNsight will automatically detect a SIF file representing a weighted GRN when it finds numerical values as the relationship type.
 It will change the arrowhead type and the thickness and color of the edges as described in Section 2a.

-• However, if it detects a mix of numerical and "pd" string values as the relationship type, it will issue a warning to the user that this was detected, but still display the network as an unweighted network.
+• However, if it detects a mix of numerical and "pd" string values as the relationship type, it will issue a warning to the user that this was detected, but still display the network as an unweighted GRN.

 • Note that these “weighted” SIF files are able to be imported in to Cytoscape (tested with v3.4.0), but the weight values will not be properly stored as edge attributes by Cytoscape because it does not use the SIF format in this way.